Iasa-Global/btabok/pages/competency_model/security.md

 | | -   Learner will be able to explain why assurance in acquisitions and legal protection mechanism are needed for software procurement.
 | **CITA -- Associate** | -   Learner will be able to define the acceptance criteria for pre and post deployment/release
 | | -   Learner will be able to understand how Validation and Verification can be used for Certification and Accreditation
-| **CITA -- Specialist** | -   Learner will be able to explain the relation between software assurance an the acceptance criteria for pre and post deployment/release.
+| **CITA -- Professional** | -   Learner will be able to explain the relation between software assurance an the acceptance criteria for pre and post deployment/release.
 | | -   Learner will be able to understand what a software escrow is and why is needed.
-| **CITA -- Professional** | -   Learner will be able to verify that the measures of the impact of the software to be deployed to the exiting computing ecosystems is being taken and analyzed.
+| **CITA -- Distinguished** | -   Learner will be able to verify that the measures of the impact of the software to be deployed to the exiting computing ecosystems is being taken and analyzed.
 | | -   Learner will be able to understand when a software escrow strategy is needed and implement it.

 ## Security in Deployment, Operations, and Disposal